drid/tulip/docs/usage.md

 - To delete items from notes select item and press "Delete"
 - CAP: Toggle to show or hide CAP headings in the notes.
 - Lat/Lon: Toggle to show or hide latitude/longitude coordinates in the notes.

+## Hepler tools
+### Speed zones autofill

+There is an option to populate all speed limit glyphs within a speed zone.
+The first instruction in the zone must have a speed limit.
+Select the instruction and go to Edit -> Fill zone speed limit

+If there are multiple speed limits within a zone these limits are respected for consecutive instructions.
+On the speed limit change instruction a previous speed limit end glyph is added.

+Last instruction (FZ,FT,FN) is populated with speed limit end glyph

+If 2 zones are one exactly after another, both zones will be filled as if it was a speed limit change.

+### Street View
+A google street view window is available under View -> Instruction street view

+Click on an instruction to get streetview of that point